 It's very acceptable in some parts of Ireland, and in Connacht 'cuntish' is regularly used to drive something as bad or undesirable.

-In the States, a fag is a nasty slur against members of the LGBT community (to the point that nowadays it is bleeped on television).
+In the States, a fag is a nasty slur against gay people and other members of the LGBT community (to the point that nowadays it is bleeped on television).
 In Britain, a fag is a cigarette or cigarette butt.
 Can lead to cases awkward cases where an American is confused when a British tourists asks where he could have a fag.

 "Faggot" historically meant either "bundle of firewood held together with string" or a kind of meatball in the UK - the former has mostly fallen out of use, but the meatballs are still fairly widely available (although the American usage is more well-known now).
 J. R. R. Tolkien would occasionally have his hobbits throw faggots on the fire.
 The urban legend that homosexuals are called "faggots" because the penalty for homosexuality was burning at the stake is a creative modern lie; the two words arose independently many centuries before the law was enacted. note For those interested, one word derives from French and the other from Norse.